Epay-Rosales/emily.github.io/README.md

 ## My Portfolio - This site is still a work in progress.
 {: .purple}

-### REST API Documentation
+### REST API documentation

-Followed a Real Python tutorial to create an app of people and their notes.
-Using Python and a few other tools, created an API documentation in Swagger UI.
+Implemented a web app of people resources using Python, and created a REST API documentation in Swagger.

 <img
      src="Flask API.png"